Aicoaching2025/aicoaching2025.github.io/README.md

-# 📊 Introducing Data Science and Machine Learning by Candace Grant
+# 📊 Data Science and Machine Learning Portfolio by Candace Grant

 Welcome to my **Data Science Portfolio**, a showcase of my expertise in **machine learning, data analysis, and predictive modeling**.
 This portfolio is designed to highlight my ability to extract **insights from complex datasets** and develop innovative solutions for real-world problems.